-"These are serious musicians out to have a hotter than hot good time.
+"These are serious musicians having a hotter than hot good time.
 It’s tough to stay in your seat when Estrin and his musical cohorts get cooking." —Chicago Sun-Times

-Estrin was born in San Francisco, California in 1949, and grew up following his own path.
-He discovered an entirely new world when, as a 10-year-old boy, he made his way to the tough Market Street area and befriended many of the neighborhood characters.
-He had another revelation when his older sister gave him a copy of Ray Charles’ The Genius Sings The Blues when he was 12.
+Estrin was born in San Francisco, California in 1949, and grew up fiercely independent.
+As a 10-year-old boy, he made his way to the tough Market Street area and befriended many of the neighborhood characters.
+When he was 12, his older sister gave him a copy of Ray Charles’ The Genius Sings The Blues, and he became infatuated with the music.
 Albums from Jimmy Reed, Champion Jack Dupree, Mose Allison, Nina Simone and others soon followed.
-By the time he was a teenager, Estrin had completely identified with the urban, African-American culture surrounding him.
+By the time he was a teenager, Estrin had immersed himself in the urban, African-American culture surrounding him.
 He got his first harmonica at age 15, and by age 18 was proficient enough to begin sitting in at black clubs around the city.
-He first jammed with blues master Lowell Fulson and almost immediately was hired to open five shows for R&B giant Z.Z.
+He first jammed with blues master Lowell Fulson and immediately was hired to open five shows for R&B giant Z.Z.
 Hill.
 He worked five nights a week for almost a year with guitar legend Travis Phillips in a band fronted by famed pimp/bluesman Fillmore Slim (who was the centerpiece of the acclaimed Hughes Brothers documentary American Pimp).
-Slim introduced Estrin to Rodger Collins (“She’s Looking Good,” “Foxy Girls In Oakland”), the man who would become Rick’s first real musical mentor, and who schooled Rick on the finer points of songwriting and show business.
-Estrin moved to Chicago when he was 19 and worked with South Side bluesmen Johnny Young, Eddie Taylor, Sam Lay and Johnny Littlejohn before meeting and jamming with Muddy Waters, who told Rick, “You outta sight, boy!
+Slim introduced Estrin to singer Rodger Collins, the man who would become Rick’s first real musical mentor.
+Collins schooled Rick on the finer points of songwriting and show business.
+Estrin moved to Chicago when he was 19 and worked with Windy City bluesmen Johnny Young, Eddie Taylor, Sam Lay and Johnny Littlejohn.
+He met and jammed with Muddy Waters, who told Rick, “You outta sight, boy!
 You got that sound, boy!
 You play like a man, boy!”
-In fact, Muddy wanted Estrin to go on the road with him, but due to nothing more than a missed phone call, it never happened.
-Rick eventually moved back to the Bay Area, met Charlie Baty and formed Little Charlie & The Nightcats.
+Muddy wanted Estrin to go on the road with him, but due to nothing more than a missed phone call, it never happened.
+Rick eventually moved back to the Bay Area, and, to the joy of blues fans everywhere, met guitarist Charlie Baty and formed Little Charlie & The Nightcats.

-Kid Andersen (guitar, background vocals) Chris “Kid” Andersen was born in Telemark, Norway in 1980.
+Kid Andersen (guitar, background vocals) Chris “Kid” Andersen was born in Telemark, Norway.
 A blues fan since childhood, Andersen fell in love with the music of Otis Rush, Buddy Guy, Junior Watson, and the Kings (B.B., Albert and Freddie).
 By the time he was 18, he was backing all the American blues stars who came through Norway, including Homesick James, Nappy Brown and Willie “Big Eyes” Smith.
-He moved to California at age 21, eventually earning himself a green card as an “Alien of Extraordinary Ability.”
-Andersen released four solo albums before joining blues harmonica legend Charlie Musselwhite’s band in 2004, a gig that lasted until he joined Rick Estrin & The Nightcats.
-Andersen runs his own recording studio, where he has produced and mixed recordings by artists including Elvin Bishop, John Nemeth and Finis Tasby, as well as all three Rick Estrin & The Nightcats CDs.
+He moved to California when he was 21.
+Once in the U.S.A., Andersen earned a green card as an “Alien of Extraordinary Ability.”
+Andersen released four solo albums before joining blues harmonica legend Charlie Musselwhite’s band in 2004, a gig that lasted until he joined Rick Estrin & The Nightcats in 2008.
+Andersen’s Greaseland Studio, winner of the 2017 Keeping The Blues Alive Award, has been the scene of recordings by artists including Elvin Bishop, John Nemeth, Wee Willie Walker and Finis Tasby, as well as all three Rick Estrin & The Nightcats studio CDs.

-Lorenzo Farrell (upright and electric bass, piano, organ, synthesizer) Farrell was born in Lexington, Kentucky, and grew up in Bloomington, Indiana, where he started playing piano at age five.
+Lorenzo Farrell (piano, organ, synthesizer) Lorenzo Farrell was born in Lexington, Kentucky, and grew up in Bloomington, Indiana, where he started playing piano at age five.
 During his high school years in California, he discovered jazz and made the switch to upright acoustic bass.
 After high school, Farrell took several years off from his music career to earn a degree in Philosophy from the University of California at Berkeley, and study religion in Delhi, India.
 Since returning to the San Francisco Bay Area, he has been a highly sought-after multi-instrumentalist, having returned to piano and mastered organ in recent years.
-A Nightcat since 2003, Lorenzo has also had the opportunity to perform and/or record with many other artists, including Collective Amnesia, the Contemporary Jazz Orchestra, Noora Noor, Terry Hanck, and Steve Lucky and the Rhumba Bums.
+A Nightcat since 2003, Lorenzo has also had the opportunity to perform and/or record with many other artists, including Wee Willie Walker, Elvin Bishop, Finis Tasby, Jackie Payne, Andy Santana, Terry Hanck and Little Charlie Baty’s Organ Grinder Swing.